diskuv/dk/docs/SPECIFICATION.md

 The above canonicalization should conform to [RFC 8785]; if there are any ambiguities [RFC 8785] must be followed.

-Of particular note is that the `assets.listing.origins`, `assets.files.origin` and `assets.files.size` fields are not present in the canonicalization since the asset path and checksum uniquely identifiy an asset file.
+Of particular note is that the `assets.listing.origins` and `assets.files.origin` fields are not present in the canonicalization since the asset path, checksum and size uniquely identifiy an asset file.
 In other words, if you have a locally cached file with the same checksum as a remote asset, you can substitute the locally cached file without changing identifiers in the value store.